dmweis/i3-conf-searcher/README.md

 if you a using X11 and you are building from source you may need the `librust-x11-dev` package available in repository for Ubuntu 20.4

-I am working on adding a `.deb` package here.

 ## i3 Config

 You can add the following entry to your i3 config to make it easier to use